akuatbekov23/BulletJournalApp/README.md

 # Deployable Application
 ## How to run journal.jar in the root directory
 ### Windows
-- Add this to the VM options
+- Add this to the VM options:
 - --module-path windowModules/lib --add-modules javafx.fxml --add-modules javafx.controls
 ### Mac
-- Add this to the VM options
+- Add this to the VM options:
 - --module-path macModules/lib --add-modules javafx.fxml --add-modules javafx.controls
 ### How to add VM Options
 - Right click on journal.jar
 - More Run/Debug -> Modify Run Configuration...
 - Add the commands above into the VM options field and press OK
 ### Run journal.jar
-- In IntelliJ, right click on journal.jar and click "Run 'journal.jar'"
+- In IntelliJ, right click on journal.jar and click "Run 'journal.jar'" after adding VM options
 ### Run journal.jar on console
 - Mac
   - java --module-path macModules/lib --add-modules javafx.fxml --add-modules javafx.controls -jar journal.jar